Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-From the fact that $\varphi$ is relatively invariant under $\tau_t$, it follows that $\tau_t$ commutes with all the modular automorphisms $(\sigma_s)_{s\in \Bbb R}$ of the left Haar weight.
-Similarly, $\tau_t$ will commute with all the modular automorphisms $(\sigma_s')_{s\in \Bbb R}$ of the right Haar weight.
+From the fact that~$\varphi$ is relatively invariant under $\tau_t$, it follows that $\tau_t$ commutes with all the modular automorphisms $(\sigma_s)_{s\in {\mathbb R}}$ of the left Haar weight.
+This can be seen in dif\/ferent ways.
+One can e.g.\ use the one-parameter group of unitaries $(v_t)$ def\/ined on $\mathcal H_\varphi$~by

+and the fact that these unitaries commute with the map~$T$ (as def\/ined in Notation~\ref{1.19}).
+The result then follows from the uniqueness of the polar decomposition of~$T$.
+Similarly, $\tau_t$ will commute with all the modular automorphisms $(\sigma_s')_{s\in {\mathbb R}}$ of the right Haar weight.
 It is not so hard to get that then also the modular automorphisms of the left Haar weight commute with the modular automorphisms of the right Haar weight.
-Indeed, fix $s,t\in \Bbb R$ and denote $\gamma=\sigma_t\tau_{-t}$ and $\gamma'=\sigma_s'\tau_s$.
-From the formulas i) and ii) in Theorem 2.3 and ii) in Theorem 2.6 we get
+Indeed, f\/ix $s,t\in {\mathbb R}$ and denote $\gamma=\sigma_t\tau_{-t}$ and $\gamma'=\sigma_s'\tau_s$.
+From the formulas i) and ii) in Theorem~\ref{2.3} and ii) in Theorem~\ref{2.6} we get

-for all $x$.
-It follows that $\Delta(\gamma\gamma'(x))=\Delta(\gamma'\gamma(x))$ for all $x$.
+for all~$x$.
+It follows that $\Delta(\gamma\gamma'(x))=\Delta(\gamma'\gamma(x))$ for all~$x$.
 This will imply $\gamma\gamma'=\gamma'\gamma$.
-And as $\tau$ and $\sigma$ commute, as well as $\tau$ and $\sigma'$, we can conclude from this that also $\sigma$ and $\sigma'$ will commute.
-So, we get the following result.
+And as~$\tau$ and~$\sigma$ commute, as well as~$\tau$ and $\sigma'$, we can conclude from this that also~$\sigma$ and $\sigma'$ will commute.
+So we get the following result.